heereenveen/SelfAssessment/Skills/NodeJS.md

 ## Node.js and backend

 - Internals and concepts
-  - Strong and weak sides of node.js 👂 heard
+  - Strong and weak sides of node.js 🎓 known
-  - Stateful and stateless servers 👂 heard
+  - Stateful and stateless servers 🎓 known
-  - Nonblocking I/O and slocking code 👂 heard
+  - Nonblocking I/O and slocking code 🎓 known
-  - Event loop: phases 👂 heard
+  - Event loop: phases 🖐️ used
-  - Event loop: microtasks and macrotasks 👂 heard
+  - Event loop: microtasks and macrotasks 🎓 known
-  - Garbage collection 👂 heard
+  - Garbage collection 🎓 known
-  - Node.js LTS schedule 👂 heard
+  - Node.js LTS schedule 🎓 known
   - I/O-bound, CPU-bound, memory-bound tasks 👂 heard
-  - Interactive applications (close to real-time) 👂 heard
+  - Interactive applications (close to real-time) 🎓 known
 - Modularity, layers and dependencies
   - CommonJS modules 🖐️ used
   - ECMAScript modules 🖐️ used
   - node:module 🖐️ used
   - Caching in CJS and ESM 👂 heard
-  - Modules as singletons 👂 heard
+  - Modules as singletons 🖐️ used
   - Contexts and scripts node:vm 🖐️ used
   - Dependencies: npm, node_modules 🖐️ used
   - Dependencies: package.json and package lock 🖐️ used
-  - Module-based permissions model 👂 heard
+  - Module-based permissions model 🖐️ used
-  - Isolation with modularity 👂 heard
+  - Isolation with modularity 🖐️ used
   - Dependency injection 🖐️ used
   - DI containers 👂 heard
   - Coupling and cohesion 👂 heard